Selenotypus

 The genus Selenotypus includes one of the largest of Australia's theraphosids.
-At present, the only recognised species within this genus is Selenotypus plumipes, but this is expected to change, as it is becoming apparent that the genus has a wide distribution, and at present Australian theraphosids as a whole are poorly classified.
+At present, the only recognised species within this genus is S. plumipes, but this is expected to change, as the genus has a wide distribution, and at present Australian theraphosids are poorly classified.

 Morphology

-Selenotypus plumipes is one of Australia's largest spiders.
-Adults can attain a legspan in excess of 16 cm, with fang lengths of up to 1 cm.
-Primarily various shades of brown in colour, it is characterised by its 4th legs being longer than its forelegs, and it has large piloerect bristles on its back two pairs of legs.
-This has led to its common name of the "Australian Featherleg".
+S. plumipes is one of Australia's largest spiders.
+Adult legspans can exceed 16 cm, with fang lengths of up to 1 cm.
+Various shades of brown its 4th legs are longer than its forelegs, and it has large piloerect bristles on its rear two pairs of legs.
+This has led to its common name "Australian Featherleg".

 Venom

 S. plumipes venom is used in insecticide development.
 Hardy et al., 2013 isolate and employ the venom, demonstrating efficacy as an insecticide.

 Behaviour

-Like all Australian theraphosids, and old world tarantulas in general, S. plumipes are shy and reclusive by nature, and defensive if disturbed.
-The species has a reputation for being calmer than other Australian species.
-Like most Australian tarantulas, S. plumipes has the ability to make a hissing noise if agitated, known as stridulation.
+Like all Australian theraphosids, and old world tarantulas in general, S. plumipes are reclusive, while defensive if disturbed.
+The species has a reputation as calmer than other Australian species.
+Like most Australian tarantulas, S. plumipes has the ability to hiss if agitated, known as stridulation.

-In the wild, S. plumipes inhabit arid-zone grassland regions, and such are adapted to live in these harsh conditions.
-The species are obligate burrowers, constructing burrows up to 50 cm in depth, which helps maintain temperature.
-During bush-fires, they have been seen to place snail-shells over their burrows to keep out the heat.
+S. plumipes inhabit arid-zone grassland regions, and are adapted to live in these harsh conditions.
+The species are obligate burrowers, constructing burrows up to 50 cm deep, which helps maintain temperature.
+During bush-fires, they may place snail-shells over their burrows to keep out the heat.

-They are largely opportunistic predators, and will take most prey items it can overpower.
-There has been verified instances of small birds from farms, such as baby chickens, having been preyed upon by these spiders.
-The venom of these spiders is not deadly to humans, but mechanical damage from the penetration of the large fangs can be caused, and local symptoms such as swelling and pain can be felt.
-In some rare instances, more general systemic symptoms such as nausea can be felt.
-Its venom contains the most powerful insecticidal peptide in the world of spiders.
+They are largely opportunistic predators, and will take most prey items they can overpower.
+Small birds from farms, such as baby chickens, having been preyed upon.
+Their venom is not deadly to humans, but their large fangs can cause mechanical damage, and local symptoms such as swelling and pain can be felt.
+In some rare instances, systemic symptoms such as nausea can occur.
+Its venom contains the most powerful insecticidal peptide among spiders.